apache/tomee-tck/README.txt

 TEST RUN

- From inside the openejb-tck directory, a command like this will get you a little taste of running the TCK:
+ From inside the openejb-tck/trunk/ directory, a command like this will get you a little taste of running the TCK:

   ./runtests com.sun.ts.tests.ejb30.bb.localaccess.statelessclient